-Back in 2013 and 2014 a massive phishing wave exploited people’s trust in Google’s brand name by sending out emails prompting users to click on the hyperlink for access to “important” or “confidential” Google Docs file, with Your Documents or Review the Documents in the subject line
+Back in 2013 and 2014, a massive phishing wave exploited people’s trust in Google’s brand name by sending out emails prompting users to click on the hyperlink for access to “important” or “confidential” Google Docs files, with “Your Documents” or “Review the Documents” in the subject line

-Those who clicked on those links were taken to a fake Google sign-in that collected login credentials such as account name and password, to be used further account to send phishing emails to all of the people in the compromised account contact list or to gain access to various related Google accounts (Gmail, YouTube, etc.) and send fraudulent messages on the victim’s behalf.
+Those who clicked on those links were taken to a fake Google sign-in that collected login credentials such as account name and password, to be used the further account to send phishing emails to all of the people in the compromised account contact list or to gain access to various related Google accounts (Gmail, YouTube, etc.) and send fraudulent messages on the victim’s behalf.

 How is this nasty phishing scam different from others?

-This time around the main focus is not on how this scam spreads: there is no malware nor fake websites involved into obtaining users’ login credentials.
-Instead, it tricked the victim into granting access to a third-party application by working within Google’s system and non-Google web application with an ambiguous name.
+This time around the main focus is not on how this scam spreads: there is no malware nor fake websites involved in obtaining users’ login credentials.
+Instead, it tricked the victim into granting access to a third-party application by working within Google’s system and a non-Google web application with an ambiguous name.
 This is a new spin on phishing and security companies are scrambling to keep it under control

 “We… disabled offending accounts.
-We’ve removed the fake pages, pushed updates through Safe Browsing, and our abuse team is working to prevent this kind of spoofing from happening again.”
-In reality, phishing methods constantly evolve and attacks will keep getting even more sophisticated in the future.
+We’ve removed the fake pages, pushed updates through Safe Browsing, and our abuse team [Google Docs (@googledocs) May 3, 2017] is working to prevent this kind of spoofing from happening again.
+We encourage users to report phishing emails in Gmail.
+[Google Docs (@googledocs) May 3, 2017].”

 - Be vigilant and don’t open or click on anything you did not expect to receive, even from those you know.
 Contact the sender and verify the information they had sent is legitimate before opening.